Syndicalism: Reasons

 Syndicalism came to be seen as a viable strategy because the general strike became a practical possibility.
 Although it had been advocated before, there were not sufficient numbers of wage workers to bring society to a standstill and they had not achieved a sufficient degree of organization and solidarity until the 1890s, according van der Linden and Thorpe.
-Several general or political strikes then took place before World War I: in 1893 and in 1902 in Belgium, in 1902 and in 1909 in Sweden, in 1903 in the Netherlands, in 1904 in Italy in addition to significant work stoppages during the Russian Revolution of 1905.
+Several general or political strikes then took place before World War I: in 1893 and in 1902 in Belgium, in 1902 and in 1909 in Sweden, in 1903 in the Netherlands, and in 1904 in Italy, in addition to significant work stoppages during the Russian Revolution of 1905.

 Darlington cites the significance of the conscious intervention by syndicalist militants.
 The industrial unrest of the period created conditions which made workers receptive to syndicalist leaders' agitation.
 They spread their ideas through pamphlets and newspapers and had considerable influence in a number of labor disputes.
 Finally, van der Linden and Thorpe point to spatial and geographical factors that shaped the rise of syndicalism.
 Workers who would otherwise not have had an inclination to syndicalism joined because syndicalism was dominant in their locales.
-Workers in the Canadian and American West for example, were generally more radical and drawn to the IWW and One Big Union than their counterparts in the East.
+For example, workers in the Canadian and American West were generally more radical and drawn to the IWW and One Big Union than their counterparts in the East.
 Similarly, southern workers were more drawn to syndicalism in Italy.
 According to Altena, the emergence of syndicalism must be analyzed at the level of local communities.
-Only differences in local social and economic structures explain why some towns had a strong syndicalist presence, but others did not.
+Only differences in local social and economic structures explain why some towns had a strong syndicalist presence, while others did not.